openfisca/openfisca-web-ui-legacy/README.md

 ## Run the server

-Depending on your OS you might run the [MongoDB](http://www.mongodb.org/) server by hand.
+Depending on your OS you might start the [MongoDB](http://www.mongodb.org/) server by hand.

-Run the web server of the API:
+If you intend to use your own instance of the web API, run the web server of the API:

 ```
-cd openfisca_web_api
+cd openfisca-web-api
 paster serve --reload development-france.ini
 ```

+Otherwise you can change the `api.baseUrl` config key to `http://api.openfisca.fr` in the config file (for example `development-france.ini`).

-Run the web server of the UI (in another terminal tab since the previous one is blocked by the previous web server):
+Then run the web server of the UI (in another terminal tab since the previous one is blocked by the previous web server):

 ```
-cd openfisca_web_ui
+cd openfisca-web-ui
-paster serve --reload development.ini
+paster serve --reload development-france.ini
 ```

 Open the URL http://localhost:2015/ in your browser.